Tyler-Hecht/DND-Spell-App/README.md

 Add individual spells by link (dnd5e.wikidot.com) or upload a txt file with a list of spells links (one per line)\
 Spell links with # at the beginning are ignored\

-Currently, four classes are supported\
+Currently, four classes are pre-loaded, but any spell on dnd5e.wikidot.com can be added\
 More features are being added

 ## Running